 Ball Pythons: Profile and Information

-Ball pythons are great snakes for beginner snakes owner.
-They can grow to a max size of 3 to 5 feet, but they aren’t as big as other pet constrictors.
+Ball pythons are great snakes for beginner snake owners.
+They can grow to a maximum size of 3 to 5 feet but aren’t as big as other pet constrictors.

 This makes the ball pythons easy to handle, which allows handlers to explore their docile nature easily.